-GERD also known as acid reflux, comes with many uncomfortable symptoms such as heartburn and difficulty swallowing.
-Currently, it is a condition that many Americans suffer from on a daily basis.
+GERD, also known as acid reflux, has many uncomfortable symptoms like heartburn and difficulty swallowing.
+Currently, it is a condition that many Americans suffer from daily.
 But can GERD lead to cancer?

 What is GERD?

-Acid reflux can also lead to tissue damage called Barrett’s esophagus, which is a pre-cancerous condition.
-To protect your body, your esophagus creates a tissue that is similar to intestinal lining.
-This is not natural in this area and can turn into precancerous cells.
-People with Barrett’s symptoms have and increased your risk for esophageal cancer.
-(2) Having both GERD with Barrett’s esophagus significantly increases your chances of esophageal cancer versus if you’ve only had GERD.
+Acid reflux can also lead to tissue damage called Barrett’s esophagus, a pre-cancerous condition.
+It makes a layer of tissue that looks like the lining of your digestive tract to keep your body safe.
+It is not natural in this area and can turn into pre-cancerous cells.
+People with Barrett’s symptoms have an increased risk for esophageal cancer.
+(2) Having GERD with Barrett’s esophagus increases your chances of esophageal cancer versus if you’ve only had GERD.
 (3)

 Symptoms of Esophageal Cancer (3, 4)

-Dysphasia (difficulty swallowing)
+- Dysphasia (difficulty swallowing)

-Decrease in appetite, weight loss
+- Decrease in appetite, weight loss

-Bleeding in the esophagus with vomiting blood
+- Bleeding in the esophagus with vomiting blood

-Increase in heartburn
+- Increase in heartburn

-Increase in indigestion
+- Increase in indigestion